Krawabbel/go-lox/test/README.md

 This directory contains some example Lox programs.
+All of them are used for regression testing.
+To reset the regression test output, simply remove the corresponding ```.*_base```-file.